 - a) To remain in good standing, MBA students must not take off more than one term (including the Summer Term) between terms in which courses are completed. - b) Requests for a Leave of Absence for an additional term will be granted automatically.
-Extensions for more than one additional term will be granted only in rare and unforeseen circumstances and only by petition to the Schulich Student Affairs Committee. - c) To request a leave of absence, contact the Director, Student & Enrolment Services at sosti@schulich.yorku. ca. For an extended leave of absence, submit a petition to Student & Enrolment Services The leave of absence fee will be assessed for each term of absence beyond the first.
-Leaves of absence are not granted retroactively.
+Extensions for more than one additional term will be granted only in rare and unforeseen circumstances and only by petition to the Schulich Student Affairs Committee. - c) To request a leave of absence, complete and submit the online Leave of Absence request form located in the Academic Forms database in your MySchulich student portal.
+Students may request an LOA for a maximum of three terms.
+Leaves of absence are not granted retroactively. - d) International students should consult with International Relations before taking a Leave of Absence.